-PRE-CONFERENCE TOUR B June 18-23, 2018 (6 days, 5 nights): Portland and Tillamook, Oregon
+PRE-CONFERENCE TOUR B June 18-23, 2018: Portland and Tillamook, Oregon

 MONDAY, JUNE 18: ARRIVE PORTLAND

 Arrive independently at Portland International Airport (PDX).
 Transfer to our hotel.
 The day is free to enjoy the city, noted for its parks and gardens and the river that runs through it.